brionmario/oss/README.md

 Replace the default `.changeset/config.json` file with [this config](.changeset/config.json) file and adjust the configurations accordingly removing the comments.

-## Typescript Support
+## Typescript

-To ensure consistent TypeScript configuration across your monorepo, you can use the following base configuration file:
+To ensure consistent TypeScript configuration across the repository, use the following base configuration file:

-#### Install
+### Install

 Installation can be done using the following command: